Route Prefix in ASP.NET Core Web API

 With the above [Route(“department/all”)] attribute on the GetAllDepartment() method, when we navigate to department/all, we will get the following error.

-How to override the Base Route in ASP.NET Core Web API Attribute Routing?
+How Do We override the Route Prefix in ASP.NET Core Web API?

-In the ASP.NET Core Application, we can override the Controller level Route Attribute at the action method level using the ~ (tilde) symbol.
-So, modify the GetAllDepartment action method as follows to use the tilde symbol to override the route defined at the employee controller.
+To make an action bypass the controller’s prefix, prefix the route with a tilde (~) character.
+So, please modify the GetAllDepartment action method as shown below to use the tilde symbol to override the route defined at the employee controller.

 [Route("~/department/all")]